umeshrege/covid-vaccine-booking/README.md

 </div>

+##Important point to note
+**This repo is just to address kvdb related error #417 in https://github.com/bombardier-gif/covid-vaccine-booking.git** **Use exe file with version v1.0.6 in this repo**

 ## Quickstart Guide
 **Instructions to follow on your laptop and phone below.
 To fetch OTP automatically, Step 2 is compulsory**